It’s What We Do.

 Her team specializes in complex financial situations for high net worth individuals and their families.
 Marit began her banking career with Bremer in 1999 and has held the following roles within the organization: Vice President Branch Manager, Assistant Vice President/Business Banker, Mortgage Lender, Personal Banking Specialist and Financial Services Assistant.
 She is a wife, mom, college basketball fan, wine taster, cycler, runner and enjoys traveling with her husband and family.

-Tyler Fischbach serves as the Community Engagement Manager for The City of Fargo.
-Tyler holds a BS in Graphic Communications from Minnesota State University Moorhead and is a graduate of the FMWF Chamber’s 2017-18 Leadership program.
+Tyler Fischbach serves as the Vice President of Communications for the Fargo Moorhead West Fargo Chamber of Commerce.
+Tyler holds a BS in Graphic Communications from Minnesota State University Moorhead, is a graduate of the FMWF Chamber’s 2017-18 Leadership program and is in the process of obtaining his IOM certification through the U.S. Chamber’s Institute for Organizational Management.
 He is passionate about being actively involved in and committed to the great community he has enjoyed since 2010.

 Clare Garberg graduated from St Luke’s Hospital School of Nursing in 1975 and spent 38 years in Pediatrics at St Luke’s/Meritcare/Sanford Children’s.
 While working there, Clare and her husband Bryan took home two infants with extensive medical needs as foster children.
 One of them is Lizzie, who is now 30 years old and living her best life in the care of the SLS department at CCRI.
 Clare also spent four years working in memory care and she spent the final two years of her 45½-year nursing career on the CCRI nursing team.
 Clare and Bryan have six children ages 21–43 and six grandchildren.
 They are loving lake life in their home on Upper Cormorant with their two beagles, puggle, and foster dogs (they have adopted out 30 foster dogs!)